-- 2. Verify that your contact information is correct - Do a degree evaluation to see what courses you have left to graduate / which courses federal financial aid will pay for - 4.
+- Verify your degree plan by going to www.gulfcoast.edu and click on myGCSC.
+Click on MY STUDENT DASHBOARD and then Student Profile.
+Verify that your contact information is correct by visiting myGCSC and clicking on the My Personal Information app - Do a degree evaluation to see what courses you have left to graduate / which courses federal financial aid will pay for - 3.
 Only register for classes needed for your major - Register for all classes you plan to take that semester even if they do not start until a later session.
-If you add it later, it may not count towards your FA eliqibility - Check your bill on Lighthouse and make sure all of your charges are paid by the published due date - 7.
-If you decide you do not want to take a class, make sure you drop it during the drop/add period
+If you add it later, it may not count towards your FA eligibility - Check your student bill via myGCSC by clicking on the My Student Dashboard app.
+Make sure all of your charges are paid by the published due date - If you decide you do not want to take a class, make sure you drop it during the drop/add period